 These Vendor Advocacy firms who are predominantly made up of both retired &/or unsuccessful Real Estate Agents are remunerated 50% of the sales commission which means you ultimately pay more.

 That is, paying higher vendor advocacy fees for outdated and unqualified advice.

-Vendor Marketing’s ‘fixed vendor advocacy fee for service’ is a better option for home sellers.
+Vendor Marketing’s ‘fixed fee for service’ is a better option for property sellers

 We are one of very few Vendor Advocacy firms operating in the market today that provides a true, independent, fixed fee for service, which is cost neutral upon successful sale remuneration structure to its clients.

-We offer expert strategic independent Vendor Advocacy advice and specialize in both property marketing and Real Estate Agent selection.
+We offer expert strategic independent Vendor Advocacy end to end service that specialises in BOTH Property Marketing and Real Estate Agent selection.
 For more information regarding your particular property and circumstances just call 1300 435 435.
 A quick chat will provide a clearer picture as to how our service will benefit you!

 Vendor Marketing – Melbourne’s most qualified vendor advocates will not disclose any of your personal information.